Istanbul pogrom: Classification as genocide

-International legacy
+Turkish-Armenian historian Nazan Maksudyan writes that the pogrom must be understood "in the context of the genocidal policies of the Ottoman Empire".
+Turkish academics Sibel Özbudun and Temel Demirer agree with this assessment and also link the Special Warfare Department, which organized the pogrom, to the Special Organization, which organized the genocides.

+Turkish journalist Erdal Boyoğlu believes that the pogrom was "a complete genocide against the Greeks, as well as plunder".
+Turkish author Hakkı Taşdemir calls it a planned genocide attempt to eliminate the Greek presence in Istanbul, which he believes wasn't entirely successful because most residents of Istanbul did not join the mob and some of them resisted the attackers.

+Legacy

-In August 1995, the US Senate passed a special resolution marking the September 1955 pogrom, calling on the President of the United States Bill Clinton to proclaim 6 September as a Day of Memory for the victims of the pogrom.
+In August 1995, U.S. Senator Al D'Amato introduced Senate Resolution 160 in the U.S. Senate, calling on the President of the United States Bill Clinton to proclaim 6 September as a Day of Memory for the victims of the pogrom.

+In 2015, on the 60th anniversary of the pogrom, representatives of the Istanbul Greek community formally asked the Turkish parliament to place the pogrom on its agenda and condemn it openly.
+On the 63rd anniversary of the pogrom, in 2018, HDP MP Garo Paylan submitted a motion seeking a parliamentary investigation into the pogrom, including identification of perpetrators and compensation for victims.
+The parliament presidency refused to even process the motion and returned it, citing "rude and hurtful" language.

 Current anti-Greek tendencies in Turkey

 As of 2013, popular Turkish TV show Ustura Kemal allegedly portrayed the Greek people in a negative way.
 The show featured several Greek characters as prostitutes and traitors.
 This resulted in complaints by representatives of the local Greek communities, since similar tendencies triggered the outbreak of anti-Greek pogroms and massive expulsions during the 1950s and 1960s.
 The series' lead actor Oktay Kaynarca denied the allegations of a racially motivated scene.

 Representations in popular media

 The story of Pains of Autumn, a 2009 Turkish drama film based on the novel by Yılmaz Karakoyunlu, takes place in Istanbul during the September 1955 pogrom.
 Yet, according to the Greek perspective, the film does not depict the events of September 1955 in their actual historic depth.

 In 2021 Netflix aired the TV-series The Club (Turkish: Kulüp) about a night club on Istanbul's İstiklal Avenue in the 1950s.
 In part two, that aired in 2022, there are multiple depictions that show an anti-Greek sentiment and in the last episode the pogrom is depicted.
 The depiction of taboo topics such as Crypto Greeks, anti-Greek sentiment in Turkey, and Istanbul pogrom in 1955 (in part 2) was praised by members of the Greek Orthodox community in Turkey.